-The Milestone/Droid and 3GS are already with us and showing the way forward for powerful, dynamic and fun smartphones.
+The Milestone/Droid and iPhone 3GS are already with us and showing the way forward for powerful, dynamic and fun smartphones.
 But what if you’ don’t want to pay 450-800 Euros for a phone?

 The Acer A1 Liquid is offering high-power (768Mhz Snapdragon platform), big screen, Android-based capability for an early price of just 360 Euros.
 That’s a price we expect to drop down to the low 300’s before long making it a real bargain.
 When did you last see a 3G-capable, WVGA capacitive touch, 5Mp, high-power platform with a huge application library for that sort of price?